Union Street Inn Nantucket; Photo Credit Jeff Allen

-Why is that important?
+Why is a healthy room important?
 As you sleep, your liver works to detox the body from all the pollutants and toxins you were exposed to during the day.
 A clean night’s rest helps to promote health, energy and happiness, and that may be the most loving thing you can do for your life partner.
 I’ve studied to become a LEED Accredited Professional with a specialty in Interior Design and Construction (LEED AP + ID + C) so that I can create healthy sanctuaries for my clients.

 Paints can emit VOCs (Volatile Organic Compounds) over a long period of time, so just airing out the room may not be sufficient.
-That “just-painted” smell is actually the off-gassing of chemicals such as benzene, formaldehyde, toluene and zylene.
-The VOCs last far longer than the odor, however, as can vapors from floor stains, finishes, sealants and caulks.
+That “just-painted” smell is actually the off-gassing of chemicals.
+The VOCs last far longer than the odor, however.
+The air you breathe while you rest is so important.

 - Choose the natural beauty of hardwood, tile or stone floors.

 Finish your floors with a water-based sealant, then add softness underfoot with organic cotton or wool rugs.
 As luxurious as it seems, carpet can harbor mold, dander and allergens.
-Chemicals used in the manufacturing process, as well as stain retardants and fireproofing, can be hazardous to both humans and pets.
+Chemicals used in the manufacturing process can be hazardous to both humans and pets.

 - Sleep on an organic mattress.

 Your healthiest option is an organic mattress, made with natural latex, wool or organic cotton.
 Be sure your pillows are all natural as well.
-Non-organic cotton is grown in fields soaked in insecticides; dyes and color fixers use heavy metals such as chromium, copper and zinc.
-You can request “no fire-retardant chemicals” be used on your mattress; this requires a prescription from a doctor.
+Make your home a holistic house!

-- Mix old materials with new: antiques are the ultimate in renewal and reverence for history.
+- Mix old materials with new: antiques are the ultimate in renewing resources.

 - Make Your Bed with Natural, Organic Textiles

-One of my favorite resources for organic bedding is Coyuchi.
 You can find organic cotton sheets, blankets, pillows, duvet covers, shams and more, all made with natural fibers and produced using a nontoxic process.
 Or ask Dujardin Design Associates to create them for you!

 There’s nothing restful or romantic about clutter.
 If your bedroom is to be a true sanctuary, it needs to be a sacred space for you, where you find tranquility, not a stack of things you need to deal with.
 It should also be the cleanest room in your house, since you spend 1/3 of your life breathing its air.

 This is your private place where you go to get away from the world for awhile.
-It needs to have privacy and sensuality to serve as a haven for time spent either alone or with your beloved.
-Add the things that will help to recharge your soul by satisfying your senses.
-A comfortable chair where you can sit and read a well-loved book, lit by sunlight streaming in through a window, is a wonderful comfort-touch.
-Add a cashmere throw and a soft pillow, and let yourself be lulled to sleep on a quiet afternoon.
+A signature of my design work is to add the things that will help to recharge your soul by satisfying your senses.
+A comfortable chair where you can sit and read a well-loved book is a wonderful comfort-touch.